The Station Charge System: Transparent, Clear and Stable

 Example: Berlin Central was a category 1 station in 2017 = price class 1 in 2018 and in the following years until today

 Stations are grouped by price class due to the legal requirement of annually adjusting station charges for local rail passenger transport by the adjustment rate for regionalisation funds.
-The station charge from the previous category pricing system (SPS 11) is used as the starting point for adjusting station charges in accordance with the ERegG.

 Special case: agreements between DB InfraGO AG (possibly as legal successor to DB Station&Service AG) and a passenger transport authority